IBM/ibm-watsonx-data-integration-sdk/docs/_sources/chapters/05_preparing_data/datasources.rst

 ===============
 |

-A ``datasource type`` is an object that represents a source of the data.
+A ``datasource type`` is an object that represents a source of data.
 This can be a database (MongoDB, MySQL), file storage (Dropbox, Google Cloud Storage), generic protocol or API (FTP, HTTP).

 .. note::